 The primary goal of the ‘One Goal, One Community: Moving beyond bullying and empowering for life’ initiative is to engage members from all corners of our community in conversations about bullying.

-“We will have tens of thousands of students, parents, school staff and other community members from schools across Australia and the United States wearing their ‘One Goal’ wristbands this week as a visible signal of their commitment to engage in positive anti-bullying behaviour,” stated Dr Kenworthy.
+“We had tens of thousands of students, parents, school staff and other community members from schools across Australia and the United States wearing their ‘One Goal’ wristbands as a visible signal of their commitment to engage in positive anti-bullying behaviour,” stated Dr Kenworthy.

 In less than one year, the Bond University ‘One Goal, One Community’ program has grown to include 25 schools on two continents.
 There are ‘One Goal’ partnerships with primary and secondary schools in six Australian states (including the Australian Capital Territory, Queensland, New South Wales, South Australia, Tasmania and Western Australia) as well as two regions of the United States (Boston, Massachusetts and Tyler, Texas).